makersacademy/bowling-challenge/README.md

 As a bowler
 So that I can enjoy lots of different games
 I would like my bowling scores to be randomised.

+As a bowler
+So that I can see my name in lights
+I'd like to be able to enter my name and see it on the scorecard.
 ```